Smart-Rings/API/README.md

-# Cross Ring Protocol - API
+# Smart Rings Protocol - API

 ## Overview

-The Cross Ring Protocol - API is a critical component in the Cross Ring ecosystem, designed to interact with the WebApp.
+The Smart Rings Protocol - API is a critical component in the Smart Rings ecosystem, designed to interact with the WebApp.
 Its primary functions are to generate signatures and verify solvency proofs.
 The custom signature generation repository is in a separate private repository, reserved for future projects.
 It's currently awaiting an audit to ensure its security and reliability before being integrated into upcoming projects.

 ## Features